-1896 Mr. -- I am sorry here, I am just a little -- I just can't believe sometimes.
-You all, 1897 wake up.
+Mr.-I am sorry here, I am just a little-I just can't believe

+sometimes.
+You all, wake up.

-1898 Mr. Horn, you served under the former President Trump during a time when the U.S. 1899 became the global energy superpower.
-Can you describe how our energy security and 1900 energy affordability have changed since this President Biden took office?
+Mr. Horn, you served under the former President Trump during a time when the U.S. became the global energy superpower.
+Can you describe how our energy security and energy affordability have changed since this President Biden took office?

-Mr. Horn.
+Mr. HORN.
 Well, Congressman, I want to say that I think there has been attempts by both presidents to try and combat communist Chinese policy and the CCP.
 I think a lot of it comes down to what we are talking about in this hearing, which is moving beyond intent to actual execution and impact of policy.

-1905The problem that we have currently with looking at some of the loopholes in the1906Inflation Reduction Act is that it basically plays to the Chinese Communist Party's ability to

-1907 work our own policy against us --
+The problem that we have currently with looking at some of the loopholes in the Inflation Reduction Act is that it basically plays to the Chinese Communist Party's ability to work our own policy against us---

-1908 Mr. Murphy.
+Mr. MURPHY.
 Absolutely.

-Mr. Horn. -- and exploit loopholes.
+Mr. HORN [continuing].
+And exploit loopholes.
 To quote what you said about them wanting to take over the world, that is absolutely their priority, and they have clearly stated it.
 And we have given them a variety of tools for them to do that with Federal support if we don't look to close those loopholes and to close those workarounds.

 And I would say just one final piece on this.
 The ultimate tragedy here is that there are a plethora of American opportunities and American projects that can actually move the ball forward on this front, on other energy fronts, as well.
 You referenced nuclear.
-That is a 1916 separate subject, but there is obviously massive amounts of American opportunity in the

-1917 mineral space there, as well.
-All we have to do is unleash our own capabilities, and the

-1918 market will correct this itself.
+That is a separate subject, but there is obviously massive amounts of American opportunity in the mineral space there, as well.
+All we have to do is unleash our own capabilities, and the market will correct this itself.

-Mr. Murphy.
+Mr. MURPHY.
 Absolutely.
 And I think we can do it in America cleaner, absolutely cleaner.
 We are not feeding our world's greatest adversary, and we are creating our own American jobs.
 It is not that hard.
-We just have to wake up and understand that we have somebody -- a country on the other side of the world that wants to see our demise, and we are feeding them with our own pursuit of clean energy, when we could be doing it at home.
+We just have to wake up and understand that we have somebody-a country on the other side of the world that wants to see our demise, and we are feeding them with our own pursuit of clean energy, when we could be doing it at home.

 Thank you, Mr. Chairman.
 I will yield back.

-1925 Chairman Smith of Missouri.
+Chairman SMITH of Missouri.
 Ms. Sewell is recognized.

-1926 Ms. Sewell.
+Ms. SEWELL.
 Thank you, Mr. Chairman.

 As we work to create a more equitable economy emerging from the pandemic, we must look to addressing climate change within our tax jurisdiction, and the impact it will have on all communities across America.
-Use of the Tax code to allow for the expansion of section 45Q is just one example of sound bipartisan policy that will allow for future largescale carbon capture and sequestration projects to develop over the next decade.
+Use of the Tax code to allow for the expansion of section 45Q is just one example of sound bipartisan policy that will allow for future large-scale carbon capture and sequestration projects to develop over the next decade.